uribench/handbook-workshop/Guides/About/Exercise_5.md

-# Exercise 5 - Creating a Pull Request and Previewing the Changes
+# Exercise 5 - Creating a Pull Request and Reviewing the Changes

 ***Duration: 10 min***